Totalitarianism: Criticism and evolution of the totalitarian model

-The American political scientist Zbigniew Brzezinski popularised 'combating left-wing totalitarianism' in U.S. foreign policy and served as National Security Advisor to the United States President Jimmy Carter.
+The American political scientist Zbigniew Brzezinski popularized combating left-wing totalitarianism in U.S. foreign policy, and he served as United States National Security Advisor to President Jimmy Carter.

-As traditionalist historians, Friedrich and Brzezinski said that the totalitarian régimes of government in the USSR (1917), Fascist Italy (1922–1943), and Nazi Germany (1933–1945) originated from the political discontent caused by the socio-economic aftermath of the First World War (1914–1918), which rendered impotent the government of Weimar Germany (1918–1933) to resist, counter, and quell left-wing and right-wing revolutions of totalitarian temper.
-Revisionist historians noted the historiographic limitations of the totalitarian-model interpretation of Soviet and Russian history, because Friedrich and Brzezinski did not take account of the actual functioning of the Soviet social system, neither as a political entity (the USSR) nor as a social entity (Soviet civil society), which could be understood in terms of socialist class struggle among the professional élites (political, academic, artistic, scientific, military) seeking upward mobility into the nomenklatura, the ruling class of the USSR.
-That the political economics of the politburo allowed measured executive power to regional authorities for them to implement policy was interpreted by revisionist historians as evidence that a totalitarian régime adapts the political economy to include new economic demands from civil society; whereas traditionalist historians interpreted the politico-economic collapse of the USSR to prove that the totalitarian régime of economics failed because the politburo did not adapt the political economy to include actual popular participation in the Soviet economy.
+As traditionalist historians, Friedrich and Brzezinski argued that the totalitarian régimes of the USSR (1917), Fascist Italy (1922–1943), and Nazi Germany (1933–1945) originated from political discontent in the socioeconomic aftermath of the First World War (1914–1918), which rendered impotent the government of Weimar Germany (1918–1933) to resist and quell extremist sentiment and actions of pro-totalitarian groups.
+Revisionist historians criticized the totalitarian model for its inability to fully describe Soviet and Russian history.
+They argued that Friedrich and Brzezinski overlooked how the Soviet social system functioned both as a political entity (the USSR) and as a social entity (Soviet civil society).
+This social system could be understood through socialist class struggles among professional elites—political, academic, artistic, scientific, and military—seeking upward mobility into the nomenklatura, the ruling class.
+Revisionists pointed out that the Politburo's political economy allowed for some executive power to be delegated to regional authorities for policy implementation.
+They viewed this as evidence that a totalitarian regime adapts its economy to new demands from civil society.
+Traditionalist historians, however, saw the USSR's political and economic collapse as proof that the totalitarian economic system failed because the Politburo did not incorporate genuine popular participation in the economy.

-The historian of Nazi Germany, Karl Dietrich Bracher said that the totalitarian typology developed by Friedrich and Brzezinski was an inflexible model, for not including the revolutionary dynamics of bellicose people committed to realising the violent revolution required to establish totalitarianism in a sovereign state.
-That the essence of totalitarianism is total control to remake every aspect of civil society using a universal ideology—which is interpreted by an authoritarian leader—to create a collective national identity by merging civil society into the State.
-Given that the supreme leaders of the Communist, the Fascist, and the Nazi total states did possess government administrators, Bracher said that a totalitarian government did not necessarily require an actual supreme leader, and could function by way of collective leadership.
+The historian of Nazi Germany Karl Dietrich Bracher noted that the "totalitarian typology" developed by Friedrich and Brzezinski was an inflexible one because it did not include the revolutionary dynamics of bellicose people committed to realizing the violent revolution required to establish totalitarianism in a sovereign state.
+Bracher argued that the essence of totalitarianism is total control to remake every aspect of civil society using a universal ideology—which is interpreted by an authoritarian leader—to create a collective national identity by merging civil society into the state.
+Given that the supreme leaders of the communist, fascist, and Nazi total states did possess government administrators, Bracher contends that a totalitarian government did not necessarily require an actual supreme leader, and could function by way of collective leadership.
 The American historian Walter Laqueur agreed that Bracher's totalitarian typology more accurately described the functional reality of the politburo than did the totalitarian typology proposed by Friedrich and Brzezinski.

+Ba'athist Iraq under Saddam Hussein was a totalitarian state.

+Dynasty of totalitarians: Ba'athist Syria was ruled by the generational dictatorships of Hafez al-Assad (r.
+1971–2000) and his son Bashar al-Assad (r.
+2000 – 2024) between the late Cold War in the 1970s until 2024.

-In Democracy and Totalitarianism (1968) the political scientist Raymond Aron said that for a régime of government to be considered totalitarian it can be described and defined with the totalitarian model of five interlocking, mutually supporting characteristics:
+In Democracy and Totalitarianism (1968), the political scientist Raymond Aron writes that for a régime to be considered totalitarian, it can be characterized by the presence of five mutually supportive characteristics: